-As final output, Chester’s Planning Department, along with faculty and students at Widener University, took the data gathered through stories in Chester and created a cultural assets map, accessible online through the City of Chester website.
+As final output, Chester’s Planning Department, along with faculty and students at Widener University, took the data gathered through stories in Chester and created a cultural asset map, accessible online.
 The map includes cultural organizations, facilities, events, and heritage sites.

 Moving forward Chester Made partners hope the information gathered will be integrated into city projects and land use planning in a number of ways, including: